GoogleCloudPlatform/click-to-deploy/k8s/wordpress/README.md

 Separate StatefulSet Kubernetes objects are used to manage instance of WordPress and instance of MySQL database.

 WordPress instance connects to MySQL database over 3306 port.
-WordPress stores information in MySQL in ```shell wordpress``` database.
+WordPress stores information in MySQL in `wordpress` database.

-WordPress application stores password for MySQL root in the root-password secret and login and password information to access ```shell wordpress``` database in wp-user and wp-password secrets (respectively).
+WordPress application stores password for MySQL root in the root-password secret and login and password information to access `wordpress` database in wp-user and wp-password secrets (respectively).

 # Installation